makerslocal/localplot/roadmap.md

 * Flexible
 	* Have basic transformations working.
 Translate, scale, rotate.
 All via methods available in the classes that handle hpgl.
+	* Be able to create a box (with variable margin) around objects, to make removing from the vinyl reel easier.

 #### v0.4